celsomsilva/java-mobile-2005-en/README.md

 ## About SuperWaba

-The SuperWaba company — led by **Guilherme Campos Hazan**, which continued the original Waba Project — was incubated at **PUC-Rio (Pontifical Catholic University of Rio de Janeiro)**.
+The SuperWaba company — led by **Guilherme Campos Hazan** — continued the original Waba Project, which began in 1999, and was later incubated at the **Pontifical Catholic University of Rio de Janeiro (PUC-Rio)**.

 SuperWaba SDK initially supporting Palm OS devices and later expanding to Windows CE and other platforms via SDL from version 5.0.
 It was a popular option for enterprise mobile applications throughout the early 2000s.
 SuperWaba was officially adopted in large-scale projects in Brazil.

-> **Note:** SuperWaba was later renamed and evolved into TotalCross, a modern, lightweight mobile SDK offering improved performance and broader cross-platform support.
+> **Note:** SuperWaba was later renamed and evolved into [TotalCross](https://github.com/TotalCross/totalcross), a modern, lightweight mobile SDK offering improved performance and broader cross-platform support.

 ---